blualg/m-ovito/doc/manual/reference/app_settings/viewport_settings.rst

 Restrict camera rotation to keep the major axis pointing upward This option constrains the camera's orientation to prevent the camera from turning upside down.

-Color scheme
+Viewport background
-""""""""""""
+"""""""""""""""""""

-This option selects between the default dark viewport background and a white background.
+This option changes between a dark (default) and a white viewport background.

 3D graphics
 """""""""""